Welcome to Powers Museum

 Museum Shop On Site

-Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities (open Sun. - Sat., 10 am to 5 pm, closed major holidays) at 331 S. Main Street.
+Carthage souvenirs and books, family tree charts, Route 66 items and seasonal holiday greeting cards and decorations are sold on site along with a limited line of books and Route 66 products sold at Oldies & Oddities, 331 S. Main Street (open Sun. - Sat., 10 am to 5 pm, closed major holidays; call 417-358-1752 to confirm Sun. openings during winter especially during severe weather).
 Mail order is available by consulting this link.

 Museum Support & Administration